emnify/matrix-synapse-auto-deploy/README.md

 ## Enjoy

-You can now connect to your HomeServer via the riot webclient or by specifying your HomeServer on any other client.
+You can now connect to your Homeserver via the riot webclient or by specifying your Homeserver on any other client.